perladvent/perldotcom/content/article/_pub_2012_05_perlunicook-specify-a-files-encoding.md

 {
-   "thumbnail" : null,
+   "authors" : [
-   "description" : "℞ 19: Open ﬁle with speciﬁc encoding While setting the default Unicode encoding for IO is sensible, sometimes the default encoding is not correct.
-In this case, specify the encoding for a filehandle manually in the mode option to open...", "authors" : [
       "tom-christiansen"
    ],
+   "slug" : "/pub/2012/05/perlunicook-specify-a-files-encoding.html",
+   "title" : "Perl Unicode Cookbook: Specify a File's Encoding", "description" : "℞ 19: Open ﬁle with speciﬁc encoding While setting the default Unicode encoding for IO is sensible, sometimes the default encoding is not correct.
+In this case, specify the encoding for a filehandle manually in the mode option to open...", "thumbnail" : null,
+   "draft" : null,
+   "tags" : [],
    "image" : null,
-   "tags" : [],
    "categories" : "unicode",
-   "title" : "Perl Unicode Cookbook: Specify a File's Encoding", "date" : "2012-05-04T06:00:01-08:00",
-   "slug" : "/pub/2012/05/perlunicook-specify-a-files-encoding.html",
-   "draft" : null
+   "date" : "2012-05-04T06:00:01-08:00"
 }